NPS Honors Outer Banks Group Volunteers

 Contact: Outer Banks Group, (252) 473-2111

-This past week, the National Park Service Outer Banks Group honored volunteers from Cape Hatteras National Seashore, Fort Raleigh National Historic Site and Wright Brothers National Memorial.
-Over 590 people donated 32,232 hours this past year in the three parks.
+This past week, the National Park Service Outer Banks Group honored its volunteers from Cape Hatteras National Seashore, Fort Raleigh National Historic Site and Wright Brothers National Memorial.
+Within these three parks, over 590 people donated 32, 232 hours this past year.